 8. I have an Alumni Card; will I be permitted to enter the building?

 The Alumni Card gives you access to library services, not building entry.
-To be granted access inside KSL, all users will need to present a valid photo ID.
+To be granted access inside KSL, all users will need to scan a valid photo ID.
 For more about Alumni Services at KSL, visit http://library.case.edu/ksl/services/alumni/.
 Alumni do not have 24/7 access to the building

 9. How will this rule be enforced?

 Library staff will be present at the Welcome Desk from 8:00am until midnight.
 From midnight until 8:00am, security will be present.

 10. Is information collected from my ID kept private?

 The Kelvin Smith Library is committed to protecting user privacy and confidentiality in the normal course of transactions that provide library services.
 The library staff ethics, principles and practices strive to safeguard your personal information at all times.
 The library restricts access to your information only to library staff who need it to conduct library business on your behalf.
 The card reader used by CWRU faculty, staff and students is connected to the university’s database, and library staff does not have access to that information.
 Information collected from outside visitors will only be retained for a short period of time.